 - Does this motivation equation resonate with you?

-- What books and other learning materials have helped you embrace your dreams (whatever those dreams are)?
+- What resources (books, speakers, methods, etc.) have helped you embrace your dreams (whatever those dreams are)?

-Please share your thoughts, insights, lessons in motivation, and experiences with me in the comments.
+Please share your thoughts, insights, lessons in motivation, and any helpful or hopeful experiences with me in the comments.

 Share this post with someone who could use some inspiration today.

-Perhaps if we stop pursuing our dreams, we can finally start living them–living in the energy of that which we most long for.
+Perhaps if we stop pursuing our dreams, we can finally start living them, right now.
 In other words: Embody the shape of the life you love.